Treatments for common vaginal health conditions like bacterial vaginosis (BV) or yeast infections often include a suppository.

 • Relax: We know that trying a new treatment can be stressful, but the more relaxed you are, the easier the insertion will be!

-• Use cold water or the fridge to prevent suppository melting: If the suppository starts to melt in your hand, rinse it under cold water for a few seconds to harden it back up or put it back in the fridge for a couple minutes prior to insertion.
+• Use cold water or the fridge to prevent suppository melting: If the suppository starts to melt in your hand, rinse it under cold water for a few seconds to harden it back up, or put it back in the fridge for a couple of minutes before insertion.

-• Lie down and avoid exercise after insertion: lie down for about 15 minutes after inserting the suppository to allow it to dissolve properly.
+• Lie down and avoid exercise after insertion: lie down for about 15 minutes after putting the suppository in to allow it to dissolve properly.
 We recommend using suppositories at bedtime!
-If you don’t use them at bedtime, try to avoid exercise or excessive movement for approximately one hour after insertion.
+If you don’t use them at bedtime, try to avoid exercise or excessive movement for approximately one hour after insertion to reduce leakage.

-• Trim your fingernails: Some people choose to trim fingernails short and round to help prevent scratches or cuts while inserting the suppository.
+• Trim your fingernails: Some people choose to trim fingernails short and round to help prevent scratches or cuts.

 • Avoid tampons: Don’t use tampons when using a vaginal suppository.
-Tampons can absorb some of the medication, and this can prevent the suppository from working well.
+Tampons can absorb some of the medication, and this can prevent it from working well.

-• Don’t force it: If you are unable to insert the suppository because it feels like you are hitting a wall, it may represent pelvic floor dysfunction and you may want to be seen by a gynecologist.
+• Don’t force it: If you have trouble inserting the suppository because it feels like you're hitting a wall, it may represent pelvic floor dysfunction and you may want to be seen by a gynecologist.

 FAQ